European Resistance Archive

 Video production and post-production of the documentary series.

-As a lead creative, landing with a professional background achieved through years of professional experience in the United States, I had to communicate very accurately the project guidelines for both, the video web platform and its considerable audiovisual archive.
+As a lead creative, landing with a skillset earned through a decade of US professional growth, I had to communicate very accurately the project guidelines for both, the web platform and its considerable audiovisual archive.

 ERA is defined to be an open and growing website and it bears the possibility of being extendible in various directions.
 It should work as a first step in a network of historical research covering the various faces of the European resistance.